Fred Gaisberg: Early years

-The Gramophone Company and HMV
+The Gramophone Company and His Master's Voice

 In 1898, the Gramophone Company was formed in London.
 Gaisberg, by then working as piano accompanist and recording supervisor for Emile Berliner, left New York for London to join the Gramophone Company as its first recording engineer.
-He landed in Liverpool with recording outfit, a $25 bicycle, and introductions and instructions from Berliner.
+He landed in Liverpool with recording outfit, a bicycle, and introductions and instructions from Berliner.
 Among his first recordings in London were several made by Syria Lamonte, an Australian singer working at Rules Restaurant in Maiden Lane.

 Gaisberg made some of the first recordings of the tenor Enrico Caruso, in Milan on 11 April 1902.
 The voice recorded well even on the primitive equipment of the time, and the entire enterprise paid off financially as well as artistically.
 It also sparked a long and happy transatlantic arrangement.
 In the US the recordings were issued under the label of the Victor Talking Machine Company, spearheading the March 1903 introduction of Victor's new premium Red Seal line.
 Caruso moved to the U.S. later in 1903, and recorded exclusively for Victor the rest of his life.
 Many of those Victor recordings, issued in the UK under the Gramophone Company's label and in continental Europe under the labels of its several sister companies, were even more popular and profitable.
 Caruso himself said, "My Victor records will be my biography."